Jonagold: Description

-They form a large sweet fruit with a thin skin that is green-yellow with streaks of crimson.
-The flesh is creamy yellow with a breaking texture and outstanding flavor.
+The Jonagold apple a large sweet fruit with a thin skin that is green-yellow with streaks of crimson.
+The flesh is creamy yellowish a breaking texture.
 Because of their large size they are now favored by commercial growers in many parts of the world, and the apples can last two month in refrigerated storage and ten months in controlled atmosphere storage.

 Jonagold is triploid, with sterile pollen, and as such, requires a second type of apple for pollen and is incapable of pollenizing other cultivars.
 It is susceptible to the diseases apple scab, powdery mildew, and fire blight, as well as the physiological disorders bitter pit and sunburn.

 In 1988, the cultivar was awarded the American Society for Horticultural Science Outstanding Fruit Cultivar Award.
 As of 2020, it was the most widely produced apple in Belgium, where it is used in Stella Cidre, and is credited with saving the European fruit industry.
 As of 2008, it was one of the fifteen most popular apple cultivars in the United States according to the US Apple Association.